 This assignment will enable students to describe factors contributing to health inequity in nutrition and dietetics including structural bias, social inequities, health disparities and discrimination (i.e., community needs assessment).
 This assignment also will provide an opportunity for students to develop skills needed to demonstrate cultural humility, awareness of personal biases and an understanding of cultural differences as they contribute to diversity, equity and inclusion.

-Assignment & Assessment with be discussed in detail in class on Thursday, Feb 13.
-ASSIGNMENT DUE DATE: Thursday, Mar 9 at 11:59 PM support facts presented) and logically link to the changes you are advocating for addressing the situation in a culturally sensitive manner.
+Assignment & Assessment with be discussed in detail in class on Weds, Feb 14.

+ASSIGNMENT DUE DATE: Weds, Feb 28 at 11:59 PM

 Legislator Advocacy Letter